 - 1 cup good-quality unsalted butter, at room temperature

 - 3/4 cup icing/confectioners sugar

-- 1/2 tsp. salt reduce to 1/4 tsp. if you used salted butter
+- 1/2 easpoont salt, reduce to 1/4 tsp. if you used salted butter

-Preheat oven to 300° F. Remove pan from refrigerator and place directly into pre-heated oven.
+- Preheat oven to 300° F. (regular bake setting/not fan assisted).
+Remove pan from refrigerator and place directly into pre-heated oven.
 Bake until set and firm, about 40 minutes. (*Note: shortbread should look dry on top.
 Don't judge by the edges, as they will begin to brown quite early and don't necessarily reflect the done-ness of the rest of the pan.
 Look for the top of the shortbread to begin to turn ever-so-slightly golden).

-Remove from oven and leaving shortbread in pan and using a sharp knife, immediately cut shortbread in to 12 wedges.
+- Remove from oven and leaving shortbread in pan, use a sharp knife and immediately cut shortbread in to 12 wedges while warm.
 Leave to cool completely in the pan, then remove shortbread from pan.